Sefaria: History

+Operations

+The company is a 501(c)(3) Public Charity; in 2024 it reported $4,529,089 in total revenue and total assets of $7,563,741.

 Content

 Sefaria offers a library of Jewish texts, including Tanakh, Talmud, and Jewish prayers alongside sources in philosophy, mysticism, Jewish law, and newer works.
 Sefaria's content comes from a variety of sources.
 Books in the public domain are scanned and processed using optical character recognition software, which a team then corrects and formats.
 Other online sources such as On Your Way are also used.
 Some publishers have also provided works directly to Sefaria.

 Sefaria also produces visualizations of the texts in its corpus, such as illustrating connections between the Tanakh and Talmud.

 Translations

 In 2021, Sefaria announced a major addition of a complete translation of Ibn Ezra's Torah commentaries provided by H. Norman Strickman and Arthur M. Silver, one of the only resources to have a complete translation of these works in English.
 A new English translation of the Tanakh was made available in 2022 by Sefaria in collaboration with Jewish Publication Society.
 This version translated gender idiomatically, rather than literally, and notably referred to God in a gender-neutral manner.
 The addition of this translation received some criticism from some Orthodox Jewish users, with Orthodox rabbis calling to stop using Sefaria completely, although there is continued availability of translations from Orthodox-oriented publishing houses.